vutting4221/akash/_docs/kustomize/README.md

 Directory contains templates and files to configure a Kubernetes cluster to support Akash Provider services.

+# Akash Network labeling

+Key and value label pairs used by Akash services in the Kubernetes Provider implementation.

+* `akash.network` key indicates a resource is apart of tooling or speicification and value is set to `true`.
+* `akash.network/name` general key for Akash resources.
+* `akash.network/component` key for general name of a component, eg: `akash-provider`
+* `akash.network/tenant-namespace` key informs the (K8s) Namespace of a resource.
+Namespaces are generated new for tenants' workloads. eg: `ab6ij0o2b3vtbh1t26j3up9id2154ihgdk2apln182t6e`
+* `akash.network/manifest-service` key is derived from the SDL as the application or group's name.
+Example value being `web` in demo-app examples.

 ## `networking/`

 Normal Kubernetes declaration files to be `kubectl apply -f networking/`